Beliavsky/Fortran-Tools/README.md

 [DISLIN](https://www.dislin.de/): high-level plotting library for displaying data as curves, polar plots, bar graphs, pie charts, 3D-color plots, surfaces, contours and maps, available for several C, C++, Fortran 77 and Fortran 90/95 compilers on the operating systems Unix, Linux, FreeBSD, Windows, Mac OSX and MS-DOS.
 The DISLIN distributions can be used freely without any restrictions.
 Access to the source code and a preferred support is available via a contract.

-[fplot](https://github.com/jchristopherson/fplot): provides a convenient interface for plotting with Gnuplot, by jchristopherson
+[fplot](https://github.com/jchristopherson/fplot): provides a convenient interface for plotting with gnuplot, by jchristopherson

 [giza](https://github.com/danieljprice/giza): 2D scientific plotting library built on cairo, by Daniel Price et al. Provides uniform output to pdf, ps, png and X-Windows.
 Written in C with no dependencies (other than cairo) as a direct replacement for PGPLOT.

 [gnufor2](https://bitbucket.org/alberto743/gnufor2/src/master/): Fortran 90 module by Alexey Kuznetsov with subroutines for plotting data, including 2D, 3D plots, surfaces, polar coordinates, and histograms.
 It is a modification of the [GNUFOR](https://people.math.sc.edu/Burkardt/f_src/gnufor/gnufor.html) interface written by John Burkardt.

-[gnuplotfortran](http://gnuplotfortran.sourceforge.net/): Fortran 95 Gnuplot interface for some Unix-like OS'es, by Madhusudan Singh.
+[gnuplotfortran](http://gnuplotfortran.sourceforge.net/): Fortran 95 gnuplot interface for some Unix-like OS'es, by Madhusudan Singh.
 This provides some routines that enables direct access of a child gnuplot session from a Fortran 95 program. [fortranposix](https://sourceforge.net/projects/fortranposix/) must be installed.

 [graffer](https://github.com/jtappin/graffer): interactive tool for generating plots of data and/or functions, by James Tappin.
 The original graffer was an IDL program.
 This version provides most of the same functionality in a Fortran program using gtk-fortran and plplot for the GUI and plotting respectively.
 To display functions gdl (gnudatalanguage) or IDL is required.

 [M_calcomp](https://github.com/urbanjost/M_calcomp): old graphics library used in conjunction with M_draw for work with old codes, by urbanjost.
 The CALCOMP library is a simple set of FORTRAN callable graphic routines that allows users to quickly construct plots.

-[ogpf](https://github.com/kookma/ogpf): Object-Based Interface to GnuPlot from Fortran, by kookma
+[ogpf](https://github.com/kookma/ogpf): Object-Based Interface to gnuplot from Fortran, by kookma

 [PG2PLplot](https://github.com/AstroFloyd/PG2PLplot): facilitate the transition from Fortran code linked against [PGPlot](https://sites.astro.caltech.edu/~tjp/pgplot/) to linking it against [PLplot](http://plplot.sourceforge.net/), which is open source and maintained.
 Currently, many PGPlot routines are included, but the code is by no means exhaustive.